valancej/documentation/_pro/continuous-deployment/heroku.md

 ---

 <div class="info-block">
-You can find a sample repo for deploying to Heroku with Codeship Pro on Github [here](https://github.com/codeship-library/heroku-deployment).
+You can find a sample repository for deploying to Heroku with Codeship Pro on Github [here](https://github.com/codeship-library/heroku-deployment).
 </div>

 * include a table of contents